dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 If a signer receives a batch call, it must process each request sequentially in order of the id and reply with a batch response.
 Calls resulting in error responses do not prevent the processing of subsequent calls in the batch.

-## Messages
+## Methods

 ### `icrc25_request_permissions`

-The purpose of the `icrc25_request_permissions` message is for the relying party to request [permission scopes](#scopes) to perform further actions.
+The purpose of the `icrc25_request_permissions` method is for the relying party to request [permission scopes](#scopes) to perform further actions.
 If the set of granted scopes is not empty and there was no session before, a new [session](#sessions) is created.

 #### Prerequisites